MakilanBala/Quick_Parks-nationa_park_finder-/README.md

 ## About this Project

 This project is an application that allows users to find national parks of their choice by inputing preferred activies, topics, and distance radius.
 A neat list of parks is then rendered when the user clicks on the search button.
+This project was a passion project of mine.
+As I explored different national parks, I became more interested in hiking and nature and wanted to develop a tool that could help me find the best places to hike.

 ### Features
 * Login/Sign-up/Persisted Session